Step 6, Set up the Magento file system owner

 Typically, the user name and the group name are both

-Step 3: Put the Magento file system owner in the web server’s group
+Step 3: Put the Magento file system owner in the web server’s primary group

 usermod -g apache <username>